bigomega/catan/README.md

 - A Resource tile is represented by its key and should have a `Number` (between 2 and 12) next to it. `<TileKey><Number>`
 - A Sea tile (represented by `S`) can optionally have one trade at max. `S(<Trade>)?`
 - A `Trade` is represented by its edge `TradeEdge` (to the Sea tile it's on), type `TradeType` and a number `TradeRatio` covered by round braces `()` and split by `_` (underscore). `(<TradeEdge>_<TradeType><TradeRatio>)`
-- Surrounding your land with the sea (empty or not) is recommended.
+- Surrounding your land with the sea is not necessary but recommended.

 #### Keys
 ```js